dbm-network/custom-files/Bot Sharder/README.md

 Running
 ====

-Once those are in the folder, up at the top where the path is, select everything in there and type cmd and press enter:
+Once those are in the folder, up at the top where the path is, select everything in there and type cmd and press enter: (outdated())
 ![cmd](https://i.gyazo.com/9b70a9d74141836672e34106d37d1a61.png)